rileyle/UCGretina/README.md

     /Experiment/Source/setEnergy <double> <unit>

-> Set the energy of the "simple" source
+> Set the energy of the "simple" source type

+    /Experiment/Source/setWhiteLowE  <double> <unit>
+    /Experiment/Source/setWhiteHighE <double> <unit>

+> Set the limits of the energy distribution of the "white" source type

     /Target/sourceFrame <frame type>